seradelarosa/gloomwood-manor-django-app/README.md

 GET /api/profit/ – current hotel profit

 ---------------------
 # Integrate with React Frontend
-- Use Phase.js for rendering the hotel floor plan
+COMPLETE Use Phase.js for rendering the hotel floor plan
 - Make API calls to Django backend to create, update or fetch room/guest/ghost data
 - Make forms for guest registration and room assignment
 - Make buttons for "Accept Request" and "Assign to Room", etc.